 After applying a hard base coat for wooden worktops, you will apply a wood varnish.
 You may be wondering: which varnish to choose for your wooden worktop?
 The choice of varnish depends on the finish you want to achieve.
 You should ask yourself several questions to make your choice :

 Would you like a matt or glossy finish?
 Most varnishes are available in matt or glossy versions.
-Once you have defined what you like best, you will have no trouble finding the right varnish for your wood worktop.
+Once you have determined what you like best, you will have no trouble finding the right varnish for your wood worktop.

 You can combine the above properties and choose, for example, a colourless glossy wood varnish.